rs-kellogg/krs-openllm-cookbook/doc/_build/html/_sources/notes/slurm_gpu_usage-notes.md

 ## Slurm Script to Access GPU Nodes

 The Northwestern Research Computing team has purchased dozens of Nvidia-based GPUs and made them available through the Quest HPC cluster.
 You can use the Quest allocation mentioned above to try them out.
 Quest GPU nodes are accessible though the "Slurm" scheduling software.
 Using Slurm, you write scripts that will be submitted to be executed on GPU nodes when the necessary resources are available to be used.

+Let's take a look at a bash script that will execute the Pytorch GPU test python code we saw above.
+This looks pretty much like any old bash script, but there are some directives at the time in the form of comment lines that tell Slurm what resources are being requested, and where to generate output.
+Let's break down the script.